mixerp/plpgunit/readme.md

 * should not have any arguments.
 * should always return "test_result" data type.

+#First Thing First
-The following query invokes all unit tests that have been created under the schema "unit_tests":
+However you could do that,  but there is no need to call each test function manually.
+The following query automatically invokes all unit tests that have been already created:

 	BEGIN TRANSACTION;
 	SELECT * FROM unit_tests.begin();
 	ROLLBACK TRANSACTION;

+Remember, if your test(s) does not contain DML statements, there is no need to BEGIN and ROLLBACK transaction.

 #Examples
 View documentation for more examples.